aospapp/aosp/external/pigweed/pw_rpc/docs.rst

 The generated header defines a base class for each RPC service declared in the ``.proto`` file.
-A service named ``TheService`` in package ``foo.bar`` would generate the following base class:
+A service named ``TheService`` in package ``foo.bar`` would generate the following base class for Nanopb:

-.. cpp:class:: template <typename Implementation> foo::bar::generated::TheService
+.. cpp:class:: template <typename Implementation> foo::bar::pw_rpc::nanopb::TheService::Service

 3. RPC service definition
 -------------------------